What is roseola?

 These seizures are brief and not dangerous.
 However, you should have your child examined by a doctor if one happens.

-Acute encephalitis, heptatis, myocarditis, haemophagocytic syndrome and infectious mononucleosis-like illness occur only very rarely.
+Acute encephalitis, hepatitis, myocarditis, haemophagocytic syndrome and infectious mononucleosis-like illness occur only very rarely.

 Reactivation of HHV-6 in immune suppressed patients or in association with drug hypersensitivity syndrome results in fever, rash, pneumonia, hepatitis, bone marrow suppression and encephalitis.